influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/custom-partitions/_index.md

 - Database and measurement partitions can only be defined on create.
   You cannot update the partition strategy of a database or measurement after it has been created.
-- You can partition by up to 8 dimensions (7 tags and a time interval).
+- You can partition by up to eight dimensions (seven tags and a time interval).

 ## How partitioning works

 ### Partition templates

-A partition template defines the pattern used for _[partition keys](#partition-keys)_ and determine the time interval data is partitioned by.
+A partition template defines the pattern used for _[partition keys](#partition-keys)_ and determines the time interval that data is partitioned by.
 Partition templates use tag values and
 [Rust strftime date and time formatting syntax](https://docs.rs/chrono/latest/chrono/format/strftime/index.html).